Kotsche/Kotsche.github.io/_pages/research.md

 national brands increases more than those of stocking their store brand.
 The estimates from a structural model of retail competition indicate that by altering their prices and margins, retailers can divert more demand towards store brands and indeed mitigate the losses that might have resulted if they had kept their product margins constant.
-As a consequence, retailers attract price-sensitive customers to switch to store brands by lowering their margins.
+As a consequence, retailers get price-sensitive customers to switch to store brands by lowering their margins.
 For branded products, with a relatively larger change in marginal cost, retailers increase their margins instead.
 </sub>